junghan0611/spacemacs/doc/DOCUMENTATION.md

 Note about the function dotspacemacs/user-env
 ---------------------------------------------

-It\'s possible that you don\'t have this function defined if you have an older dotfile.
+It's possible that you don't have this function defined if you have an older dotfile.
 It is recommended to update your dotfile by adding this function, see the file `~/.emacs.d/core/template/.spacemacs.template` to copy it.
-If you don\'t create such function then Spacemacs assumes you are using the default behavior described above.
+If you don't create such function then Spacemacs assumes you are using the default behavior described above.

 Binding keys